 - Management Risk and Compliance Committee is responsible for the risk and compliance infrastructure of the Bank, the monitoring programme supporting the infrastructure, and the Bank's systems and controls governing new product development and issues relating to Conduct Risk and Treating Customers Fairly.
 The Committee has primary responsibility for managing the Bank's relationship and communication with the PRA, FCA and other regulatory bodies.
 In respect of the Dubai Branch it oversees the Risk and Compliance department's liaison and cooperation with the Dubai regulatory authorities (DFSA and EPRS) and other regulatory bodies.
-It is also responsible for the maintenance of the Bank's operational risk monitoring framework and ensures that the Bank is compliant with the Senior Managers Regime. - Asset and Liability Committee is responsible for deriving the most appropriate strategy for the Bank relating to the mix of assets and liabilities given its expectations of the future of, and the potential consequences of, interest rate movements, liquidity constraints, foreign exchange exposure and capital adequacy.
+It is also responsible for the maintenance of the Bank's operational risk monitoring framework and ensures that the Bank is compliant with the Senior Managers Regime, together with monitoring the Bank's response to financial risks from climate change. - Asset and Liability Committee is responsible for deriving the most appropriate strategy for the Bank relating to the mix of assets and liabilities given its expectations of the future of, and the potential consequences of, interest rate movements, liquidity constraints, foreign exchange exposure and capital adequacy.
 The Committee is also responsible for establishing and monitoring appropriate systems and controls for the investment of assets and the management of liabilities, and for monitoring of asset, liability and liquidity performance.
-The Committee sets appropriate interest rates for the Bank's available range of deposit and investment products, and is responsible for monitoring the expected impact on the Bank from the discontinuance of LIBOR at the end of 2021.
+The Committee sets appropriate interest rates for the Bank's available range of deposit and investment products, and was responsible for monitoring the expected impact on the Bank from the discontinuance of LIBOR at the end of 2021 in respect of Sterling Libor, and 30 June 2023 for most USD LIBORS.
 The Committee is also responsible for the review and oversight of the Bank's ICAAP, ILAAP, Recovery Plan and Resolution Pack. - Management Credit Committee assesses and determines, within the limitations of its delegated authority from the Board, the appropriateness of credit applications being considered by the Bank.
 The Committee is also responsible for the credit structures and management arrangements of the Bank, and for reviewing the management information produced by the Bank's Credit Risk Department. - IT Steering Committee is responsible for the IT resources and systems and controls which are necessary in their application to ensure that the Bank operates effectively and efficiently.

-It is also responsible for the prevention of effective cyber-attacks through the deployment of up to date controls and procedures.

-- Asset Management Investment Committee is responsible for the strategic and tactical direction of the Investment policies of the AMD and the assets it manages, including the establishment and monitoring of appropriate investment policies and benchmarks, the approval of the introduction of new products relating to AMD, and the monitoring of investment performance. - Business Development Committee is responsible for reviewing the performance of the Bank's five Strategic Business Units ("SBUs"), and for overseeing the delivery of targets for each SBU.
+It is also responsible for the prevention of effective cyber-attacks through the deployment of up to date controls and procedures. - Asset Management Investment Committee is responsible for the strategic and tactical direction of the investment policies of the AMD and the assets it manages, including the establishment and monitoring of appropriate investment policies and benchmarks, the approval of the introduction of new products relating to AMD, and the monitoring of investment performance. - Business Development Committee is responsible for reviewing the performance of the Bank's five Strategic Business Units ("SBUs"), and for overseeing the delivery of targets for each SBU.